imthematrix/Practice/README.md

 # Practice
 This repository is my playground.
-I practice in this repository to hone my programming skills
+I practice in this repository to hone my programming skills.